Intro0siddiqui/Elmiclan/ROADMAP.md

 # Phase Legend
 - Phase 0 – Scaffolding & Core Libraries (Done)
 - Phase 1 – User Authentication & Role-Based Dashboards (In Progress)
+- Phase 2 – Secure E2EE Messaging (In Progress)
-- Phase 2 – Advanced AI-Powered Features
+- Phase 3 – Advanced AI-Powered Features
-- Phase 3 – Admin Tooling & User Management
+- Phase 4 – Admin Tooling & User Management
 - Phase N – Pre-Launch Polish

-## Current Phase – Phase 1
+## Current Phase – Phase 2
-- **Phase ID**: P1
+- **Phase ID**: P2
-- **Title**: User Authentication & Role-Based Dashboards
+- **Title**: Secure E2EE Messaging
-- **User Story**: "As a clan member, I want to securely log in and see a dashboard tailored to my rank, so that I only see relevant information and options."
+- **User Story**: "As a clan member, I want to send end-to-end encrypted messages to other members, so that our communications remain private and secure."
 - **Core Acceptance Criteria**:
+  - [ ] A new "Messenger" page is available in the dashboard.
-  - [x] Users can log in using a mock authentication system.
+  - [ ] Users can enter a recipient's Matrix ID and a message.
-  - [x] The UI displays different dashboard components based on user rank (Errante, Scout, Conquistador, Admin).
-  - [x] A basic navigation sidebar exists that shows/hides items based on rank.
-  - [x] The system uses a global state manager (Zustand) to hold user information.
+  - [ ] Clicking "Send" successfully sends an E2EE message via the Matrix protocol.
+  - [ ] The backend logic is handled by a secure Genkit flow.
-- **File / Module Touches**: `src/hooks/use-auth.tsx`, `src/app/dashboard/page.tsx`, `src/components/dashboard/`, `src/store/userStore.ts`, `src/lib/constants.ts`
+- **File / Module Touches**: `src/app/dashboard/messenger/page.tsx`, `src/ai/flows/send-secure-message.ts`, `src/lib/constants.ts`, `package.json`
 - **Status**: In Progress
-- **Notes / Open Questions**: Invite code validation logic is currently basic and needs to be secured via a backend flow.
+- **Notes / Open Questions**: The Matrix client credentials in the flow are currently placeholders.

 ## All Phases (Full List)